ykmnkmi/svelte.dart/README.md

   Can use `$:` syntax and lifecycle hooks, but not `@annotation`'s.

-- class - svelte implementation where instance declaration is *inside* class component
+- `class` - Svelte implementation where instance declaration is *inside* class component

   ```dart
   class App extends Component {